7,065,000 pageviews

 The Brandon L. Woodard Murder-For-Hire Case

-Raised in the Ladera Heights neighborhood of Los Angeles, Brandon Lincoln Woodard, the son of wealthy parents, lived a privileged life.
-His uncle, Leonard Woods, was a celebrated drag car racer, and his mother, Sandra Wellington, ran a successful mortgage business.
-Woodard, in 1999, graduated from a private Episcopal high school in LA called Campbell Hall.
+Raised in the Ladera Heights neighborhood of Los Angeles, Brandon Lincoln Woodard, the son of wealthy parents lived a privileged life.
+His uncle Leonard Woods was a celebrated drag car racer and his mother, Sandra Wellington, ran a successful mortgage business.
+Mr. Woodard in 1999 graduated from a private Episcopal high school in LA called Campbell Hall.
 He and his parents belonged to an exclusive society of prominent black families called Jack and Jill of America.

-In 2003, Woodard graduated from southern California's Loyola Marymount University with a bachelor's degree in business administration.
-While working in his mother's mortgage company (shut down in the summer of 2012 for state lending code violations), Brandon cultivated fast-living friends in the music business and in professional sports.
+In 2003 Brandon Woodard graduated from southern California's Loyola Marymount University with a bachelor's degree in business administration.
+While working in his mother's mortgage company (shut down in the summer of 2012 for state lending code violations) he cultivated fast-living friends in the music business and in professional sports.
 He developed a reputation as a man about town.

-Between 2004 and 2012, Woodard acquired an arrest history consisting of at least twenty arrests.
+Between 2004 and 2012 Brandon Woodard acquired a criminal history consisting of at least twenty arrests.
 A supermarket security guard in Hermosa Beach, California caught him stealing several bottles of wine in 2009.
-After struggling with the security officer, Woodard sped off in his car, but in so doing, he slammed into two other vehicles.
-To flee the scene, he abandoned his disabled car and hailed a cab.
+After struggling with the security officer Mr. Woodard sped off in his car, but in so doing, he slammed into two other vehicles.
+To flee the scene he abandoned his disabled car and hailed a cab.
 The police took him into custody shortly after the incident.
-(I don't know the disposition of this case, but would guess that Woodard pleaded no contest and paid a fine.)
+(I don't know the disposition of this case but would guess that Mr. Woodard pleaded no contest and paid a fine.)

-On Sunday, December 9, 2012, Woodard flew from Los Angeles to New York City.
-At five in the afternoon, he checked into a high-end hotel on Columbus Circle in midtown Manhattan called 6 Columbus.
+On Sunday, December 9, 2012 Brandon Woodard flew from Los Angeles to New York City.
+At five in the afternoon he checked into a high-end hotel on Columbus Circle in midtown Manhattan called 6 Columbus.
 He planned to return to LA the next day to take a law exam.
-(I wonder how many law students, on the day before an exam, spend nine hours on an airplane.)
-That evening, Woodard watched a football game at the hotel with a female friend, then went to dinner at a restaurant nearby.
+That evening he watched a football game at the hotel with a female friend then went to dinner at a restaurant nearby.

-At the time of his death, Woodard was in possession of three cellphones.
-This, along with the fact that Woodard associated with music industry types, led investigators to speculate that he had been somehow involved in the drug trade.
+At the time of his death Brandon Woodard was in possession of three cellphones.
+This, along with the fact that he associated with music industry types led investigators to speculate that he had been somehow involved in the drug trade.
 The shooting M.O. also bore the earmarks of a murder-for-hire conspiracy.

 On December 11, 2012, the day after Woodard's murder, NYPD officers with the 113th Precinct in Queens came across the abandoned getaway car.
 They traced the Lincoln MKZ to an Avis car rental service in Huntington Station, New York.

-New York City detectives, on December 13, 2012 searched Woodard's condo in Los Angeles.
-According to newspaper reports, the officers did not find drugs or useful clues into the identities of the people behind Woodard's murder.
+New York City detectives on December 13, 2012 searched Woodard's condo in Los Angeles.
+According to newspaper reports the officers did not find drugs or useful clues into the identities of the people behind his murder.

-As of this writing, the hit man in Woodard's murder remains unidentified.
+As of this writing the hit man in Brandon Woodard's murder remains unidentified.

 2 comments: